 2) Proof of Insurance – Aswell as taking a paper copy of your policy, make sure you save any important numbers to your phone before you leave.

-3) Roadside Emergency Kit – At least containing a warning triangle & high visibility vest (this is a legal requirement in some countries!)
+3) Roadside Emergency Kit – Go for one which has at least a warning triangle & high visibility vest and jump leads.
+Also, in some countries, it’s a legal requirement to have some of these items in your car for emergencies.

 4) Trustworthy Navigation Apps – One of the must have road trip items is some sort of reliable navigation system.
 If I have a phone signal, then Google Maps is perfect.
 However, outside my phone roaming area my go-to app is always Maps.Me.
 The app works by downloading a map on to your phone and then working off your phones built-in GPS.
 Alternatively, you could opt for a dedicated GPS, like this.